Pargyline: Monoamine oxidase inhibition

 Pargyline is a non-selective and irreversible monoamine oxidase inhibitor (MAOI), or an inhibitor of the monoamine oxidase (MAO) enzyme.
 This enzyme is involved in the metabolism of the monoamine neurotransmitters serotonin, norepinephrine, and dopamine.
 Pargyline is said to have slight preference or selectivity for inhibition of MAO-B over MAO-A (IC_{50} = 8.20 nM and 11.52 nM, respectively).
 Using rodent systems however, pargyline showed 2- to 356-fold selectivity for MAO-B inhibition over MAO-A inhibition in different studies (compared to 16- to 6401-fold selectivity with selegiline).
 In relation to the preceding, pargyline has been referred to as a so-called semi-selective MAO-B inhibitor.
 It has also been found to show some selectivity for MAO-B inhibition with a single dose but results in non-selective inhibition with continuous administration.

 Pargyline produces its antihypertensive effects via MAO inhibition.
 However, the exact mechanism of action by which this occurs is unclear.
 Pargyline and other MAOIs inhibit the metabolism of norepinephrine and cause accumulation of norepinephrine in the heart, brain, and other adrenergic tissues.
-Some possibilities include diminished responsiveness to norepinephrine via increased norepinephrine levels in blood vessels and blockade blockade of the release of norepinephrine from peripheral sympathetic neurons.
+Some possibilities include diminished responsiveness to norepinephrine via increased norepinephrine levels in blood vessels and blockade of the release of norepinephrine from peripheral sympathetic neurons.
 Another possibility is that pargyline increases levels of false neurotransmitters like octopamine and tyramine, which are weaker pressor agents than norepinephrine.
 However, the involvement of octopamine in the hypotensive effects of pargyline and other MAOIs is uncertain.
 Yet another possibility is that the hypotensive effects may be due to accumulation of N-acetylserotonin, which shows antihypertensive effects in animals.
 As of 2018, the precise mechanism of the hypotensive effects of MAOIs still remains unresolved.